Bennett, Georgia D lead No. 3 Dawgs to 49-3 rout of Oregon

 Bennett, the former walk-on who led a storybook run to Georgia’s first national title since 1980, returned for a sixth college season with a firm grip on the starting job after battling for playing time most of his career.

-Bennett picked up where he left off in last year's College Football Playoff, when he was offensive MVP of both the semifinals and the title game victory over Alabama.
+He started his final season with a career high for passing yards.

-Bennett guided the Bulldogs to the end zone on all six possessions he played.
-He ran for a 1-yard score and tossed TD passes of 4 yards to Ladd McConkey and 18 yards to Adonai Mitchell.
+“It’s always good to go in being the guy,” Bennett said.
+“It was pretty cool.”

-Carson Beck took over at QB and quickly made it 7 of 7, tossing an 18-yard touchdown pass to Kendall Milton for the final margin.
+He guided the Bulldogs to the end zone on all six possessions he played.
+He ran for a 1-yard score and tossed TD passes of 4 yards to Ladd McConkey – spinning away from a pass rusher who appeared to have him corralled – and 18 yards to Adonai Mitchell.

 There were some questions about the Georgia defense, which had five players off the 2021 unit selected in the first round of the NFL draft.